mliszcz/msc-thesis/thesis/chapters/51-appendix-tangojs-tutorial.md

 a separate file, which should be loaded as an *HTML Import*, using the `link` element.

-When all packages have been loaded, the connector has to be configured.
+Once all the packages have been loaded, the connector has to be configured.
 This is also usually done in the `head` section, inside a `script` tag.
 One may instantiate a desired connector, e.g. the *TangoJS mTango Connector* and then pass this connector to the `tangojs.core.setConnector(connector)`